Samm1d/fxportal/README.md

   - Write a script to approve the NFTs for transfer.

 - **Batch Transfer Using FxPortal Bridge:**
-  - Create a Hardhat script to batch transfer the NFTs from Ethereum to Polygon Mumbai using the FxPortal Bridge.
+  - Create a Hardhat script to batch transfer the NFTs from Ethereum to Polygon amoy using the FxPortal Bridge.

 - **Deposit NFTs:**
   - Deposit the NFTs into the bridge contract to finalize the transfer.